Walter Gotell

 Walter Jack Gotell (born Walter Jacques Goettel; 15 March 1924 – 5 May 1997) was a German-British actor.
 He was well known for his role as General Gogol, head of the KGB, in the Roger Moore era of the James Bond film series as well as having played the role of Morzeny, a supporting villain, in From Russia With Love.
 He also appeared as Gogol in the final part of The Living Daylights (1987), Timothy Dalton's debut Bond film.

 Early life

 Gotell was born Walter Jacques Goettel in Bonn in 1924, to Jewish parents Margarete Wilhelmine (née Cohn) and Jakob Goettel.
 He was raised mainly in Berlin.
-Due to rising antisemitism and the growing influence of Nazism, Gotell and his family immigrated to the United Kingdom in 1938, and he was naturalised as a British citizen in 1948.
+Due to rising antisemitism and the growing influence of Nazism, Gotell and his family emigrated to the United Kingdom in 1938, and he was naturalised as a British citizen in 1948.

 Gotell became interested in acting during secondary school, and he began acting in repertory theatre as a teenager.